-The tomogram of May 2007 shows that the resistivity was below 2.8 $\Omega$ m everywhere in the backfill then.
-To get more detailed information, the tomograms below show the resistivity distribution of May 2007, November 2007, September 2008, January 2009, and May 2009 in a higher resolution.
-Resistivity was in fact below 2 $\Omega$ m in all of the backfill during 2007, with the values near the walls being slightly lower than in the center.
+The tomogram of May 2007 shows that the resistivity was below 2.8 Ω m everywhere in the backfill then.
+To get more detailed information, the tomograms below show the resistivity distributions since May 2007 in a higher resolution.
+Resistivity was in fact below 2 Ω m in all of the backfill during 2007, with the values near the walls being slightly lower than in the center.
 From 2008, however, resistivity seems to have increased again.
-The respective tomograms show a slight increase in the entire cross section and a center of elevated resistivity above 5 $\Omega$ m near the tunnel roof.
+The respective tomograms show a slight increase in the entire cross section and a center of elevated resistivity above 5 Ω m near the tunnel roof.
 A possible reason for this may be the continuous pumping of water out of section I, which may have led to a slight desaturation or a settling of the backfill, which resulted in a degradation of the electrode coupling.

-3 Backfill Section 2
+A9.3 Backfill Section 2